Tillycairn Wood £55,000 Freehold

 Newly laid track

-Tillycairn Wood is a wonderful little woodland set within the forest at Millbank, that in turn is connected to the larger 'Scare Wood', currently owned by the Forestry Commission.
+Tillycairn Wood is a wonderful woodland set within the forest at Millbank, that in turn is connected to the larger 'Scare Wood', currently owned by the Forestry Commission.
 At about 5 acres it is an ideal size for someone embarking on woodland ownership as a new venture.

 The wood is comprised of two distinct areas: the lower section, part of Minister's Moss, is a good mix of birch, rowan and alder.
-Within this area there is further diversity; damp areas and pools collecting water and there are a number of different sphagnum mosses creating a rich and varied ecosystem that is the base of the food chain for much wildlife.
+Within this area there is further diversity; damp areas and pools collecting water, with a number of different sphagnum mosses creating a rich and varied ecosystem that is the base of the food chain for much wildlife.
 In the wider world, there are over 380 different types of sphagnum moss.
-Sadly though, this traditional wetland habitat has shrunk globally with land being mainly drained for agriculture.
-It is however, an invaluable habitat for many species, as well as being an efficient carbon store, integral to limiting the rise of global warming.
+Regrettably, this traditional wetland habitat has shrunk globally with land being mainly drained for agriculture.
+It is however, an invaluable habitat for many species, as well as being an efficient carbon store, integral to the rise of global warming.
 Enlargement of some of the pool areas would create ideal conditions for more water plant species such as iris or marsh marigold and their colourful blooms favoured by insects such as dragon flies.
 A modest burn runs gently through Tillycairn and is an attractive draw to both four and two legged animals alike; perhaps the inspiration for bridge construction?

 In contrast, the higher section of woodland is dry and home to some fine mature pines and would be the natural place for siting a woodland shelter and fire and if required, or for a spot of wild camping in the long hot summertime.
 The ease of access on foot is good with a vibrant understory of bilberry, providing late summer forage for birdlife stocking up reserves for winter.